Anthony-Vuong/TactBot/README.md

 ✔️08/09/2021: Updated portfolio.
 Still waiting for rc parts.
 Note, we are working without encoder, so using this [link](https://maker.pro/raspberry-pi/tutorial/how-to-control-a-dc-motor-with-an-l298-controller-and-raspberry-pi) might help.
 Will need to to test rpm to distance measures.

 ✔️08/11/2021: Rover features updated to work with DC motor with no encoder.
 Not tested yet.

+✔️08/12/2021: Rover updated with steering and throttle.
+Not tested yet as parts are not in yet.